The gorgeous Ou River Valley: Nong Khiaw, Muang Ngoi, and Muang Khua

 The best trekking in Laos is in Luang Namtha 7-8 hours’ bus ride away in far northwestern Laos.
 The jungle up there is far less deforested.
 But if you don’t have time for a 3-day trek in Luang Namtha, then Nong Khiaw is your 2nd-best option for trekking.

-Several tour agencies in Nong Khiaw offer 2-day treks with one night in a tribal village (very popular and easy to book) which can be extended to 2 nights and 3 days (much less popular, but worthwhile and cost-effective if at least 2 people want to do it).
-All of the hikes out of Nong Khiaw go through a lot of barren, deforested areas, but you will also have some really beautiful and fun moments.
+The guiding agencies are all located in the centre of town, near the bridge.
+They all offer 2-day treks with one night in a tribal village (very popular and easy to book — if you are a solo traveller, you will have no trouble joining a group).
+This can be extended to 2 nights and 3 days which is much less popular, but worthwhile and cost-effective if at least 2 people want to do it - the 3-day itineraries normally include Sopchem, and a boat ride between Sopchem and Muang Ngoio which may be th most beautiful stretch of river i nall of Indochina.
+All hikes out of Nong Khiaw go through a lot of barren, deforested areas, but you will also have some really beautiful and fun moments.

 Muang Ngoi